IVIURRAY/yt-eve/README.md

 4. Thanks you in advance :thumbsup: !!

 ## Configuration
-In order to use all supported commands, you'd need to provide your personal preferences/credentials.
+In order to use all supported commands, you would need to provide your personal preferences/credentials.
-There are two ways it can be done
+There are two ways it can be done, see below.

-1. Override default parameters in `~/eve/config.py` (**Do not commit these changes**) `os.environ.get("ENV", "default")` reads the env var `"ENV"` and takes `"default"` if this variable is not set.
+1. Override default parameters in [`~/eve/config.py`](/eve/config.py) (**Do not commit these changes**) `os.environ.get("ENV", "default")` reads the env var `"ENV"` and takes `"default"` if this variable is not set.

  config.py example